hoangnpdev/engineering-notes/horizontal-bar/clean-code/clean-code.md

 3. Define class's main methods
 4. Write unit test when necessary (optional)
 5. Coding
-6. resolve duplicate code segment
-7. decouple class dependency
-8. clean code:
+6. clean code:
    - no. LOC of each function,
    - no. parameters of each function
    - no. function of each class
+7. resolve duplicate code segment
-   - prioritize composition over inheritance for better maintaining
+8. decouple class dependency, prioritize composition over inheritance for better maintaining